madanyc/workfront-learn.en/help/enhanced-analytics/15-accessing-and-reviewing-the-burndown.md

 ---
 title: Understand accessing and reviewing the burndown
 description: Learn how to access the burndown chart and understand the relationship between remaining hours, project condition, and project velocity in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8734
+exl-id: d06c1b04-205d-478a-b44a-c43ebe55f649
 ---
 # Understand accessing and reviewing the burndown